harsh0194/Active-Directory-Administration/README.md

-# Active-Directory-Administration
 Active Directory Administration

- 1)Active Directory Lab:
-•	Manage Users
+1)	Manage Users

-•	Manage Groups and other organizational units
+3) Manage Groups and other organizational units

-•	Manage Group Policy objects
+5) Manage Group Policy objects

-•	Add and remove computers to the domain.
+7) Add and remove computers to the domain.